nikic/nikic.github.com/_posts/2011-12-12-How-big-are-PHP-arrays-really-Hint-BIG.markdown

 using the `long` type) and you got 100000 integers, so you obviously will need 800000 bytes.
 That's something like 0.76 MBs.

 Now try and run the above code.
-[You can do it online if you want.][2]
 This gives me `14649024 bytes`.
-Yes, you heard right, that's 13.97 MB - eightteen times more than we estimated.
+Yes, you heard right, that's 13.97 MB - eighteen times more than we estimated.

 So, where does that extra factor of 18 come from?